devleaks/followthegreens/docs/preferences.md

 1. ADD_LIGHT_AT_VERTEX (true/false)
 1. ADD_LIGHT_AT_LAST_VERTEX (true/false)
 1. DISTANCE_BETWEEN_STOPLIGHTS (in meters, a small distance like 1 (dense) to 3 (loose) meters.)
+1. ADD_WIGWAG: Adds a «wigwag» light on the side of stop bar if the stop bar is guarding a runway.

 # Airport Preferences